bdurham-insmed/eda_analysis/services/state_tracker/README.md

 This service consumes pipeline event messages from Apache Kafka and tracks the state of pipeline executions.
 It is designed for scalability and reliability in an event-driven architecture.

 ## Features
-Consumes events from Kafka topics
+Consumes events from a Kafka topic
-Tracks and updates pipeline state
+* Tracks and updates pipeline state
-Supports horizontal scaling via Kafka consumer groups Written in Python
+* Supports horizontal scaling via Kafka consumer groups
+* Written in Python

 ## Kafka Consumer Overview
 Kafka consumers read messages from Kafka topics.
 Key options and concepts: